Running Injury Prevention Tips: How to Prepare and Recover for Race Day

 5-10 minute easy jog

-Dynamic mobility exercises for hip, calves and ankles
+Dynamic mobility exercises for hips, calves and ankles can help improve movement quality and reduce injury risk during running.

 Try a few accelerations.